mcallaway/remark/interview-talk.md

 --
 .right-column[
 ### Goals:
-* Give a sense of who I am
+* Provide a sense of who I am
 * Show what I'm like as an employee, as a coworker
 * Demonstrate what I've done
 * Show how I work, with a technical example